alexssh/figwidgets-monorepo/src/widgets/Checklist/ABOUT.md

 # Checklist

-Figma + FigJam widget to create checklist for any occasion.
+Figma + FigJam widget to create a checklist for any occasion.

 - Manual sorting of tasks and sections
 - Customise the appearance: hide or show description, meta information or completed tasks